-Actions required Action Lead officer Timescale Page 5 Include any actions identified in this analysis for on-going monitoring of impacts.
-Seek to secure access to workforce information and if so undertake analysis by protected characteristics - particularly gender, disability and pregnancy/maternity.
+Actions required Action Lead officer Timescale Page 59 Seek to secure access to workforce information and if so undertake analysis by protected characteristics - particularly gender, disability and pregnancy/maternity.
 Wendy Henry 31 May 2018 Ongoing Continued iteration of the impact analysis throughout the programme Wendy Henry In the event of any change in employer ensure consultation requirements are followed at the appropriate time.
-Appropriate Service Leads as required. ТВС
+Appropriate Service Leads as required. твс